Converting thousands of paper records into an efficient, user-friendly electronic record keeping system is no easy task.

-In fact, there are a lot of things that can go wrong along the way that can turn this process into a waking nightmare if you don’t know what you’re doing.
+There are a lot of things that can go wrong along the way that can turn this process into a waking nightmare if you don’t know what you’re doing.

+When starting a project of this scale, it’s natural to have questions about the scanning process.
 And rightfully so, handing over your sensitive records to a complete stranger is not for the feint of heart.

-Don’t worry, the process is quick and painless.
+Don’t worry, the document scanning process is quick and painless.
 Watch our video below or read on to learn how we can help you transform your documents into a text searchable archive of digital files.

 1. Determine How Much Scanning You’ll Need.